nku-zhichengzhang/MPOT/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue)](./LICENSE)
 </div>

-**Key motivation:** *Tracking both location and pose of multiple planar objects (MPOT) is of great significance to numerous real-world applications, including industrial, education, geometric, art, and our daily life.*
+**Key motivation:** *Tracking both location and pose of multiple planar objects (MPOT) is of great significance to numerous real-world applications, including industry, education, geometry, art, and our daily life.*

 This repository contains the official implementation of our work in ICCV 2023. **MPOT-3K** dataset and the pytorch training/validation code for **tracking framework PRTrack** are released.
 More details can be viewed in our paper.